Engine coolant diagnostic guide

 Oil residue in the expansion tank can point to internal contamination.

-In some cases, coolant entering the oil can affect the oil level and lubrication.
+In some cases, coolant entering the oil can affect oil level and lubrication.

 Rough running, misfire and starting symptoms

-If coolant leaks into a cylinder, the engine may run unevenly, especially on startup.
-A misfire can also trigger the engine management light.
+If coolant leaks into a cylinder, the engine may run unevenly, especially after the car has been parked.
+This can also trigger the engine management light.

 Rough idle

-The engine may shake or stumble at idle.
+The engine may shake, stumble or sound uneven at idle.

 Poor acceleration